 - mobilise more research funding to better understand CVD in women

-Read how ESC is committed to supporting women with the cardiovascular disease here.
+Read how the ESC is committed to supporting women with cardiovascular disease.